ms-jpq/docker-home-router/README.md

     <b>Indepth Dashboard</b>
   </summary>

-  Go to `http://<router-name>.lan:8888/`, and you will see information on DHCP leases, forwarded ports, subnet assignment, firewall rules, HTTP cache performance, and packet scheduler statistics.
+  Go to `http://<router-name>.lan:8888/` (from not guest network), and you will see information on DHCP leases, forwarded ports, subnet assignment, firewall rules, HTTP cache performance, and packet scheduler statistics.

 </details>